MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 In the Power Platform Admin Center, both internal and delegated administrators can explore different solutions based on the keywords that they specify.

 > [!NOTE]
 > The internal administrator cannot contact Microsoft directly.
-If you suspect that something is wrong with your [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you must contact your partner for next steps.
+If you are an internal admin and suspect that something is wrong with your [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you must contact your partner for next steps.

 ### <a name="submitsupportrequest"></a>Submitting support requests on behalf of your customer